 James Carter, Ph.D.

-My research and teaching interests focus on the interactions between China and the West during the modern period, focusing not on state-to-state relations, but the actions of individuals.
-This emphasis on individual actions frames the way I think about history, which is itself the interaction between broad, overarching themes and people's daily lives.
+My research and teaching interests focus on the history of late-imperial and modern China.
+I'm particularly interested in interactions between China and the West during the modern period, focusing not on state-to-state relations, but the actions of individuals.
+This emphasis on individual actions frames the way I think about history, as a negotiation between broad, overarching trends and individuals' daily lives.

 HIS 154 - Forging the Modern World